2.5 Rape Without Compassion & Overkill Become the Norm

 Gerry: Uzza, you're letting Archie get to you.

-Uzza: And soon, right will be coming for your wives and daughters because you are wrong, you are evil for not believing in Him and Muhammad.
+Uzza: And soon, they will be coming for your wives and daughters because you are evil and wrong for not believing in Him and the one he allegedly chose to speak on his behalf, and it will be the right thing to do.

 Gerry: Don't say that.